 Combine dead sea, Epsom and Himalayan pink salts and mix together well.
 Add in fresh Lavender from the garden and a few drops of Clary Sage, Juniper and Lavender essential oil (not suitable in pregnancy).
+Add the essential oils to a base to help disperse them in the water - a bath oil or milk work really well.
 Surround your bath with candles and crystals and enjoy a good soak.

-Again, focus on crystals that will help you navigate the intense energies of the Eclipse but also to connect with shadow work and the Earth element of Capricorn - Onyx, Obsidian, Hematite, Pyrite, Clear Quartz and Smoky Quartz.
+Again, focus on crystals that will help you navigate the intense energies of the Eclipse but also to connect with shadow work and the Earth element to ground you - Onyx, Obsidian, Hematite, Pyrite, Clear Quartz and Smoky Quartz.

 Creating an at home Cacao Ceremony is a beautiful way to honour the Full Moon and will also help you to drop from head into heart.
 Cacao also helps us to ground and become present to our body.
 Sipping on Cacao whilst choosing oracle cards, meditating and journaling is a really powerful practice and then when the energy of the Cacao builds you might like to take yourself into a movement practice such as the Moon Salutations or have a good old dance to our playlist below :)

 If you need a bit of a dance around to release pent up energy here's a Lunar Eclipse playlist we made for you to enjoy:

 There can be a fair bit of anxiety in the lead up to Mercury Retrograde and it's beauty is often overlooked and a lot of this is to do with that fact that this is a time for slowing down, letting go of our reliance on technology and for getting our affairs in order - in our fast paced, productive world, these are not always things that we want to do or are encouraged to do.